-Steven Hardy-Braz, Psychologist, Safe Roads advocate Tasha Hairston-Springs, Owner, Texting is Risky Business Ann Groninger, BikeLaw NC Dr. Nathaniel Poulin, Dept. of Surgery, ECU 3:30-4:30 pm Session: Small Cities, Big Impact: What Smaller Cities can Teach Us about Pedestrian Access A panel of planning staff from smaller cities in NC discuss how their municipalities have overcome their design challenges, built upon their assets and leveraged their circumstances to improve pedestrian access in their communities.
+Steven Hardy-Braz, Psychologist, Safe Roads advocate Tasha Hairston-Springs, Owner, Texting is Risky Business Ann Groninger, BikeLaw NC Dr. Nathaniel Poulin, Dept. of Surgery, ECU 3:30-4:30 pm Session: Small Cities, Big Impact: What Smaller Cities Can Teach Us about Pedestrian Access A panel of planning staff from smaller cities in NC discuss how their municipalities have overcome their design challenges, built upon their assets and leveraged their circumstances to improve pedestrian access in their communities.
 Each municipality on the panel has been recognized for its commitment to promoting walkability and pedestrian access.
-Panelists:
+Moderator: Eliud De Jesus Panelists:

 Mt.
-Airy: Darren Lewis Leland: Barnes Sutton Archdale: Jason Miller Elizabeth City: Kellen Long and Karan Patel SATURDAY, 10/29 Informal Activity for those interested: Informal Walk/Run/Roll.
-Route and start time TBA.
-8:30-9:15 am Option: Active Session: Walk with a Doc Facilitator: Dr. Aundrea Oliver Dr. Aundrea Oliver of ECU Health and Brody School of Medicine will lead a Walk with a Doc session and facilitate a discussion with participants about the benefits of walking and how the built environment results in inequitable access to this basic activity.
-9:30-9:45 am Welcome: Dr. Shannon Longshore, Dept. of Surgery, Brody School of Medicine, ECU 9:45-10:30 am Saturday Opening Keynote: The Daily Act of Loving Where You Live Speaker: Melody Warnick Big city or small town, if you want your community to thrive, you have to help the people who live there to fall in love with it.
+Airy: Darren LewisLeland: Barnes SuttonArchdale: Jason MillerElizabeth City: Kellen Long SATURDAY, 10/29 Informal Activities for those interested: Informal Walk/Run/Roll.
+Start time is 7:00 a.m.
+Starting location will be Residence Inn.
+7:30 am Registration 8:00-9:30 am BREAKFAST 8:30-9:15 am Option: Active Session: Walk with a Doc Facilitator: Dr. Aundrea Oliver Dr. Aundrea Oliver of ECU Health and Brody School of Medicine will lead a "Walk with a Doc" session and facilitate a discussion with participants about the benefits of walking and how the built environment results in inequitable access to this basic activity.
+9:30-9:45 am Welcome Dr. Shannon Longshore, Dept. of Surgery, Brody School of Medicine, ECU 9:45-10:30 am The Daily Act of Loving Where You Live Speaker: Melody Warnick Big city or small town, if you want your community to thrive, you have to help the people who live there to fall in love with it.
 Melody Warnick, author of This Is Where You Belong: Finding Home Wherever You Are and If You Could Live Anywhere, will explain the science behind the concept of place attachment-and why improving active transportation options and complete streets help residents want to put down roots.
 Using data and stories from North Carolina and beyond, Warnick will share a few simple strategies that can boost place attachment, well-being, economic growth, and talent attraction and retention in your town.
-Melody Warnick is the author of This Is Where You Belong: Finding Home Wherever You Are, an exploration of the ground-breaking concept of place attachment and a practical guide to loving the place where you live.
 10:45-11:45 am Session: Where the Trail Meets the Road: Using Greenways and Multi-Use Paths to Advance Multi-Modal Connectivity NC has declared 2023 the Year of the Trail.
 Greenways and multi-use paths are increasingly popular recreational and public health resources, but don't always create viable, multi-modal commuting alternatives in local communities.
 This session will feature examples of these paths facilitating true commuter connectivity, discuss design and safety considerations, and share insights gained and lessons learned through their development.
-Panelists:
+Moderator: Carol Stein Panelists:

-City of Raleigh: Fontaine Burruss

-City of Wilmington: Abby Lorenzo

-East Coast Greenway: Andrew Meeker
+City of Durham: Dale McKeelCity of Wilmington: Abby LorenzoEast Coast Greenway: Andrew Meeker

+11:45 am LUNCH and Lunchtime Speaker

-12:00 -12:45 pm Lunchtime Keynote: The Power of Two
+12:00 -12:45 pm The Power of Two

-Speaker: GirlTrek's Faye Paige Edwards
+Speaker: Faye Paige Edwards

 The GirlTrek Movement has grown from two individuals to a movement empowering more than a million Black Women nationwide.
 GirlTrekkers are the Harriet Tubmans of their families and communities, walking to end inactivity, isolation, and injustice.
 GirlTrek recognizes safe pedestrian access as intrinsic to its mission and as such, works to improve the walkability and built environments of 50 high-need communities.
 As a member of GirlTrek's national organizing team, Faye Paige Edwards will discuss GirlTrek's best practices for advancing social change through local community engagement strategies.

 1:00-1:15 pm Session: Overview of Traffic Gardens

 Orientation to the Traffic Garden concept.